ethereum/remix-project/team-best-practices.md

  - Code should comply to the `JavaScript standard style` - https://www.npmjs.com/package/standard
  - You should not expect complete review on a pull request which is not passing CI.
  - You can obviously ask for feedback on your approach.
- - You should assign a reviewer.
+ - You should assign a reviewer(s).
  - Pull requests should be used as a reference to update coding best practices whenever it is needed.

  ### 2) Review: